-All Northland students take an assessment called the Accuplacer before enrolling in classes.
-While other schools may also use the Accuplacer, the assessment at Northland may include the following sections: Reading Comprehension, Arithmetic, Elementary Algebra, Intermediate Algebra and/or English as a Second Language (ESL).
+All NCTC students take an assessment called the Accuplacer before enrolling in classes.
+While other schools may also use the Accuplacer, the assessment at NCTC may include the following sections: Reading Comprehension, Arithmetic, Elementary Algebra, Intermediate Algebra and/or English as a Second Language (ESL).
 Because the assessment is adaptive, each student may open up different sections depending on ability.
 The scores will be used by advisors to ensure placement in a math and/or English course best suited to a student’s current ability.
-When a student registers for a course that fits their current skill levels, they greatly increase their chances of success and might save money by being successful the first attempt.
+When a student registers for a course that fits their current skill levels, they greatly increase their chances of success and might save money by being successful in the first attempt.
 Some students may not need to take an assessment.

 All students must complete the Accuplacer unless exempt per the following score minimums:

 *Minnesota Comprehensive Assessment - taken by Minnesota high school students.

 ACT, SAT, and MCA test scores are valid for a limited time of five (5) calendar years, inclusive of the current calendar year.
 With a valid score, a student will be advised about their placement options.